coolgpu/coolgpu_blog/_posts/2021-03-07-animation_trajectories.md

 <p>More <code class="python">extra_args</code> can be passed in to specify the format of the output video.
 If not specified, the default settings will be used.
 To support the save feature, ffmpeg <sup>[<a href="#_Reference6">6</a>]</sup> need to be installed and can be found here. </p>

 <p>The video below shows the result of this animation project.
 Enjoy.
-Just in case the video cannot be played in your browser, please try it with another browser such as firefox, Chrome or IE. You can also download the <a href="{{ "/assets/images/Post6_video1_Animation_Of_Planet_Orbits.mp4" | relative_url }}">mp4 video here and then play it. </p>
+Just in case the video cannot be played in your browser, please try it with another browser such as firefox, Chrome or IE. You can also download the <a href="{{ "/assets/images/Post6_video1_Animation_Of_Planet_Orbits.mp4" | relative_url }}">mp4 video here</a> and then play it. </p>

 <p align="center">